Yunhu-So/Data_Analysis_TFR_2024/README.md

 2. Found correlation between variables
 3. Predicted future TFR using different statistical techniques

+After performing multiple statistical analysis on several relevent factors, correlation has been found which may result into the solution on decreasing TFR and aging society in South Korea.

 ## 1. South Korea's Population Pyramid

 ### 2008 Population Pyramid vs 2024 Population Pyramid